CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldpasswordless.md

     1. Press ESC to exit and restart your computer.

-!!! note ""
+!!! warning "Attention"
-    * If you want to unregister your devices, click the available FIDO2 USB device that you want to unregister in the My Device field and enter the correct power-on password for verification.
+    - If you want to unregister your devices, click the available FIDO2 USB device that you want to unregister in the My Device field and enter the correct power-on password for verification.

-    * If you use more than one FIDO2 USB device with a common identifier for registration, only one device is available.
+    - If you use more than one FIDO2 USB device with a common identifier for registration, only one device is available.

 ## Log in to the System with Passwordless Power-On Authentication